 - Do not take pictures of the Dalai Lama into Tibet.
 Possession of such photographs is banned and Tibetans can be detained for possessing one.

 - Do not engage in any discussion on political topics, such as mention of the Dalai Lama or protests.

 - Do not take photographs of security personnel or troops (your tour guide may be punished if you do).

 - Do not hitch-hike as heavy fines may be given to drivers found giving lifts to tourists.

 - Do not depart from your official itinerary as this can cause huge problems for any Tibetans you may have met.

 How can I maximise the benefit of my trip for Tibetans?

 Help to keep Tibetan culture alive.
-It is very important to use Tibetan hotels, restaurants, guides and souvenir stalls.
+It is very important to use Tibetan-owned and ran businesses, including hotels, restaurants, guides and souvenir stalls.

 When visiting temples, monasteries or shrines you may wish to leave a donation.
-It is best to leave it on the altar or give it directly to a monk or nun.
+It is best to give it directly to a monk or nun.